open-ephys/gui-docs/source/User-Manual/Plugins/Python-Processor.rst

 Installing and upgrading
 ###########################

-The Python Processor is not yet released for version 1.0 of the Open Ephys GUI.
-An announcement will be made via Discord/Slack when it's available for download via Plugin Installer.
+The Python Processor plugin is not included by default in the Open Ephys GUI.
+To install, use ctrl-P or ⌘P to open the Plugin Installer, browse to the "Python Processor" plugin, and click the "Install" button.

+The Plugin Installer also allows you to upgrade to the latest version of this plugin, if it's already installed.

 Setting up a Python environment
 ####################################

 This plugin must be able to find a local installation of Python version **3.10** with :code:`numpy` installed correctly.

 To avoid conflicts with other Python installations, we recommend using `Conda <https://docs.conda.io/projects/conda/en/stable/index.html>`__ to manage your Python environments.
-You can install Conda either using Miniconda or Anaconda by following the instructions `here <https://docs.conda.io/projects/conda/en/stable/user-guide/install/download.html>`__.
+You can install Conda either using Miniconda or Anaconda by following the instructions `here <https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html>`__.
 More information on how to use Conda can be found `here <https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html>`__.

-.. important:: On macOS, conda needs to be installed using the x86_64 Miniconda / Anaconda installer.

 To create a new Conda environment that uses Python 3.10, enter the following :code:`conda` command in your Anaconda prompt (Windows) or Terminal (Linux and macOS):